szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Model`` *model*

-The model used to temporarily provide vision capabilities; default is "gpt-4-vision-preview".
+The model used to temporarily provide vision capabilities; default is `gpt-4-vision-preview`.

+- ``Prompt`` *prompt*

+Prompt used for vision mode.
+It will append or replace current system prompt when using vision model.

+- ``Replace prompt`` *replace_prompt*

+replace_prompt.description = Replace whole system prompt with vision prompt against appending it to the current prompt.

+- ``Allow command: camera capture`` *cmd_capture*

+Allow to use command: camera capture (``Execute commands`` option enabled is required).
+If enabled, model will be able to capture images from camera itself.

+- ``Allow command: make screenshot`` *screenshot*

+Allow to use command: make screenshot (``Execute commands`` option enabled is required).
+If enabled, model will be able to making screenshots itself.

 Chat with files (Llama-index, inline)
 -------------------------------------